barlowm/simple/Readme.md

 - Step 6 - Back to Something "Simpler" - A JavaScript Only example
 - Step 7 - Just The Tests - Simple Unit Testing using Mocha and Chai with and without Promises

-This is an ongoing "late night" project on my part and there's not a lot of checking on my part for cleanup of docs and such, so please don't bash the developer too much :)  <No I don't go into BASH scripts here either >
+This is an ongoing "late night" project on my part and there's not a lot of checking on my part for cleanup of docs and such, so please don't bash the developer too much :)  <--- No I don't go into BASH scripts here either --->